getstreetcred/GetStreetCred2.0/replit.md

 - Only authenticated users can rate projects

 **Content Sections**
-- Hero section: Featured project with large imagery and gradient overlays
+- Hero section: Featured project with large imagery and gradient overlays (conditionally rendered when featured project exists)
 - Trending section: Grid of recent/popular projects with location/category filtering
 - Top-rated section: Ranked list with special styling for top 3 positions
 - Location-based discovery with autocomplete dropdown